+All freshmen at SJP take one of three STEAM I introductory courses: Intro to CAD, Intro to Visual Art, Intro to Graphic Design.
 All sophomores at SJP take STEAM II, a project-based, group work oriented course taught with a student-centered approach.
 After sophomore year, students may select from a variety of STEAM electives.
-In past years, these electives have incorporated an exciting breadth and depth of study, from cryptography, architecture, and typography to mosaic design, photography, and 3D rendering.
+These electives incorporate an exciting breadth and depth of study, from cryptography, architecture, and typography to mosaic design, photography, and 3D rendering.

 In the spring of each school year, student projects are showcased at the annual STEAM Show, a comprehensive gallery featuring work from all STEAM Department classes.

 The Engineering Certificate, awarded at Commencement to those elite scholars who meet the criteria below, represents the highest level of achievement in STEAM.
 Students who earn the Engineering Certificate demonstrate critical and collaborative strategizing, creative and collegial problem solving, and a relentless commitment to improving our world through cooperative and cutting-edge innovation.

 SCIENCE: 4 years Biology, Chemistry, Physics, and either AP Biology or AP Chemistry or AP Physics

 TECHNOLOGY: 1 year STEAM II (sophomore year)